imazen/resizer/Plugins/PsdComposer/readme.md

 Great for

 * Dynamically generating clickable maps based on search results
-* Generating customized product simulations where users can change multiple product variables independently, or enter text for engraving.
+* Generating customized product simulations where users can change multiple product variables independently, or enter text for engraving

 High performance - under 400ms for test psds with 40+ layers.